 All lists are considered ordered - the order in which items literally appear in the list may be an important part of the meaning of the list.
 Reordering the items in a list may change the meaning of the list.

-While a list always contains an ordered set of items, the signficance of the order may be unknown, or it may be insigificant.
+While a list always contains an ordered set of items, the significance of the order may be unknown, or it may be insignificant.
 As an example, consider a list of patients for a practitioner to visit.
 The list may be in order, where the patients are to be visited in the stated order, or just an unsorted list of patients to be visited in any order.

 The list resource has a property orderedBy that, if present, specifies the meaning of the item order.
 Note, though, that the meaning of the order may be known implicitly rather than specified in the orderedBy element.